RTEMS/rtems-docs/c-user/config/classic-init-task.rst

     The default value is ``rtems_build_name( 'U', 'I', '1', ' ' )``.

 VALUE CONSTRAINTS:
-    The value of this configuration option shall be a valid integer of type :c:type:`rtems_name`.
+    The value of this configuration option shall be convertible to an integer of type :c:type:`rtems_name`.

 DESCRIPTION:
     The value of this configuration option defines the name of the Classic API